MelihDincer/melihdincer/README.md

 ## 👨‍💻 About Me

-I'm **Melih Dinçer**, a Computer Engineer and Software Developer focused on the **.NET ecosystem and modern web development**.
+I'm **Melih Dinçer**, a Computer Engineer and Software Developer focused primarily on the **.NET ecosystem and enterprise web development**.

-🎓 Graduated in **Computer Engineering in 2022**.
+* 🎓 Graduated in **Computer Engineering in 2022**

-💼 I have **2+ years of professional software development experience** in an enterprise manufacturing environment, where I develop and maintain business-oriented web applications.
+* 💼 **2+ years of professional software development experience** in an enterprise manufacturing environment

-⚙️ My primary focus is **C#, .NET, ASP.NET and ASP.NET Core**, with a strong interest in building maintainable, scalable and reliable applications.
+* ⚙️ Working primarily with **C#, .NET, ASP.NET, ASP.NET Core and web-based business applications**
+* 🏗️ Experienced in developing and maintaining applications that support real-world business processes

-🌐 Alongside backend development, I continue expanding my full-stack capabilities with **React, TypeScript and modern frontend technologies**.
+* 🌐 Expanding my full-stack capabilities with **React, TypeScript and modern frontend technologies**

-🚀 I enjoy continuously improving my software development practices, exploring modern architectures and turning business requirements into practical software solutions.
+* 🚀 Interested in modern .NET development, scalable web applications and continuously improving software engineering practices

 ---